 Does Tim guide all the trips?

-No. He used to, but with a toddler and a baby at home he cannot be away from his family for the whole season.
+No. He used to, but with two little kids at home he cannot be away from his family for the whole season.
 Also, with all the interest we’ve received, we’ve taken this opportunity to bring additional expertise on board.

 We have assembled a team of highly experienced and sought-after guides for the trips Tim cannot lead himself.
 All have more than 10 years of experience guiding wildlife trips all over the world, with a particular passion for bears and the Great Bear Rainforest.
 We have every confidence that you will be in good hands with them.

 Lee Morgan – The next David Attenborough.
 Lee led three spirit bear trips for us last year.
 He is an ecologist, naturalist, photographer and writer.
 He has guided wildlife tours throughout Europe, the Arctic, South America, and Madagascar but has a particular passion for the wildlife of the Pacific coast.
 Originally from England, he fell in love with British Columbia and now calls it home.

 Lindsay Janes – Queen of the Great Bear Rainforest.
 Born and raised on the coast of British Columbia, Lindsay is a marine biologist, naturalist and photographer.
 She has guided so many trips by boat in the Great Bear Rainforest, some say she has worn a groove into the Pacific Ocean.
 She has a wealth of knowledge about the wildlife and cultural heritage of the region.

 Will we get to spend time with Marven?

 Yes.
 Lee, Lindsay or Tim will be with our guests all day every day.
 Marven is with us much of the time, but he also has other responsibilities, so he comes and goes.
 Marven also has a small team of Gitga’at guides who are always around to assist you and keep track of the bears.

 What other wildlife will we hope to see other than spirit bears?